 In Florida, two things that we’ve gotten used to are humidity and pests.
-We have an abundance of each, with the hot, moist air and vegetation combining to form the ideal breeding ground for many insects.
-To keep your HVAC system healthy and away from early repairs, handling these problems proactively is important.
+We have an abundance of each here.
+The hot, moist air and vegetation combines to form an ideal breeding ground for many insects and other pests.
+To keep your HVAC system healthy and avoid any unnecessary repairs that could have been prevented, handling these problems proactively is important.

 Florida HVAC Pest Problems